Cybonic/SPVSoAP3D/README.md

         └── target.csv # ground-truth loops

 ```
-For more details on the xxx.csv files, please read READ-ME.md file in the 24SPVSoAP3D_iros24.zip.
+For more details on the xxx.csv files, please read READ-ME.md file in the `checkpoints` directory.

 ## Testing